-- Letter of Commendation

-- Personalised letters to parent(s)/guardian(s)

-- Special privileges
+- Letter of Commendation - Personalised letters to parent(s)/guardian(s) - Special privileges (rewards, golden time, etc.) - Restorative practises - School assembly recognition - In-class award systems (stars, positive charts, etc.)

 INAPPROPRIATE BEHAVIOUR

 In order to establish a common understanding and consistent response the Code of Behaviour classifies misbehaviour into three levels based on the degree of disruption caused by the misconduct.
 The Code also specifies the disciplinary actions and supportive interventions that will be employed.